 Peter Volken Smidt – episode 10 – Electrifying a Contest 30

-Introduction Robust-MT Marine Technology BV
+Introduction Robust-MT Marine Technology BV.

-Those who cannot divide cannot multiply!
-We at Robust-MT Marine Technology BV believe that success is a combination of factors.
-Knowledge is just one of these, but it is useless without facilities, resources, capacities, etc. It is for this reason that we will never be frenetic about sharing knowledge or providing a platform to someone else who deserves it or when there are useful knowledge to be shared.
+He who cannot share cannot multiply!
+At Robust-MT Marine Technology BV, we believe that success is a combination of factors.
+Knowledge is just one of them, but it's useless without facilities, resources, capabilities, and so on.
+For this reason, we will never be complacent about sharing knowledge or providing a platform to someone who deserves it, or when there's useful knowledge to share.

 Previous episodes:

-3. A boat on dry land and the removal of remaining parts
+3. A boat on dry land and removing remaining parts

-4. A hole in my torso, what next…
+4. A hole in my hull, what next…

-5. Building up the layer thickness
+5. Building up in layer thickness

 7. Peeling the underwater hull